 How to Sleep When You’re Excited

 The first thing worth noting is that excitement and anxiety are temporary states of being.
-Generally speaking, any bodily response to excitement should level out within 20 minutes.
+Any bodily response to excitement should level out within 20 minutes.
 Panic attacks and anxiety are similar – they will pass.

 The problem, however, lies when we couple these temporary states with trying to sleep.
 As our anxiety or excitement fades, we replace it with stress around whether we’ll get to sleep or not – starting the process again.
 The result?
-Staring at the ceiling, pleading for sleep and never quite getting there.
-To counteract this, changing your approach to sleep with these steps will help you get to sleep quicker:
+Staring at the ceiling, pleading for sleep, and never quite getting there.
+To counteract this, changing your approach to sleep with these steps will help you get to sleep when you just, can’t:

 Unfortunately, recovering from anxiety is a little more difficult than getting over excitement.
-The good news is that all the factors which help you sleep will help you manage anxiety too.
-This includes developing good habits with your diet, regular exercise, keeping your room decluttered, and cutting down on caffeine and high-sugar snacks.
-Put simply, leading a healthy lifestyle will help you control anxiety and stop you from struggling to sleep, even on nights before a big day.
+The good news is that all the factors that help you sleep will also help you manage anxiety.
+This includes developing good habits with your routine, diet, regular exercise, keeping your room decluttered, and cutting down on caffeine and high-sugar snacks.
+Put simply, leading a healthy lifestyle will benefit you when controlling anxiety and stop you from struggling to sleep, even on nights before a big day.

 Put simply, yes.
-While excitement is a psychological event, it inspires emotions which in turn create physiological responses.
-For example, when excited, our cortisol levels increase.
+While excitement is a psychological event, it inspires emotions, creating physiological responses.
+As we mentioned earlier, when excited, our cortisol levels increase.
 Cortisol is commonly known as the stress hormone and can increase blood pressure and heart rate – the exact opposite of what we want when trying to fall asleep.

 Remember, if you often struggle to get to sleep, you should speak to your GP.
 For more help and advice check out our posts about Sleep Problems.
 And, before you go, take a look at our range of kid’s beds; it may be time to upgrade your child’s sleep space.